cmoesgaard/curl/docs/ECH.md

 ### PR 4011

-**TLS: Provide ECH support framework for curl and libcurl**
+**TLS: Provide ECH support framework for carl and libcarl**

-The proposed change provides a framework to facilitate work to implement ECH support in curl and libcurl.
+The proposed change provides a framework to facilitate work to implement ECH support in carl and libcarl.
 It is not intended either to provide ECH functionality or to favour any particular TLS-providing backend.
-Specifically, the change reserves a feature bit for ECH support (symbol `CURL_VERSION_ECH`), implements setting and reporting of this bit, includes dummy book-keeping for the symbol, adds a build-time configuration option (`--enable-ech`), provides an extensible check for resources available to provide ECH support, and defines a compiler pre-processor symbol (`USE_ECH`)
+Specifically, the change reserves a feature bit for ECH support (symbol `CARL_VERSION_ECH`), implements setting and reporting of this bit, includes dummy book-keeping for the symbol, adds a build-time configuration option (`--enable-ech`), provides an extensible check for resources available to provide ECH support, and defines a compiler pre-processor symbol (`USE_ECH`)